 - (macOS) /Users/Shared/GameMakerStudio2/Cache/runtimes/[your runtime version number]/bin/

 And there is also the Runner executable itself (used during VM builds).
-If your user is not allowed to execute this file, then you may see a permissions error midway through your log (especially on macOS), but then the compile might still say it was a success, as GMS2 can't know that you were not allowed to actually launch the file afterwards.
+If your user is not allowed to execute this file, then you may see a permissions error midway through your log (especially on macOS), but then the compile might still say it was a success, as GameMaker can't know that you were not allowed to actually launch the file after the build has finished.